aakashthakkar/email-beacon/README.md

 Example URL call:
 `https://$HOST/$apikey/$filename`

-It is recommended to use an https server, because most email clients will reject the image, hence I have defaulted them with https prefix.
+It is recommended to use an https server, because most email clients will reject the image.
 I recommended using c9.io to run this project because they support https requests.

 3. Logs api - Implemented temporarily to check the log file.